goeiebook/creativelab/narrative.md

 ```

-That's a pretty simple example.
-And it duplicates functionality already present in the application (`all.deleteAll()`) But demonstrates how code can be stored in a function.
-A step toward proceedural generation.
+That's a pretty simple example, and it duplicated functionality already present in the application (`all.deleteAll()`) But when code can be stored in a function it's a step toward proceedural generation.

 The problem is that the page must be reloaded in order to load the data from local storage.
 Which means you loose the javascript context, which then necessitates re-entering the code.
-Back to the copy-paste problem.
-Faced with this, a bit of searching reveals: [Snippets](https://developers.google.com/web/tools/chrome-devtools/debug/snippets/?hl=en)!
+Copy-paste helps, but then it's the same problem as before but in a slightly different domain.
+Looking for a solution turned up: [Snippets](https://developers.google.com/web/tools/chrome-devtools/debug/snippets/?hl=en)!

 ![the snippets panel][snippets]

 Now we're talking.
 Right-click->Run.
 That's fun.
-So we go wild, like a bull in a china shop, copy-pasting blocks of code into a snippet to generate arrays of shapes and colors.
+So we go wild, like a bull in a china shop, copy-pasting blocks of code into snippets generating arrays of shapes and colors.
 What did those handleIn/handleOut parameters do?
 Whatever it was, it was interesting.
 Excessive and messy.
 But I was proud of the result.
 Even if it wasn't totally clear how the code worked.

 ![what a mess][mess]

-I'm eager to publish this.
-I click the submit button, sign my "Cover Letter", and wait.
-The request fails.
+I clicked the submit button, signed my "Cover Letter", and waited for the requet to process.
+It takes a long time.
+Then it fails.
 Try again.
-Fails.
+Fails again.
 [500 Server Error](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#5xx_Server_Error).
 So the animation works locally, but remains trapped there.
 Unshareable.
 This must mean I've discovered another "Break It" feature!
 I tweet about it to the #creativelab5 people; expecting another 1000% increase in profile views.

 ![what a mess][500error]

 ---

-The following morning I walked past the tree that caught the boomerang.
+The following morning I passed the tree that caught the boomerang.
 The boomerang wasn't there anymore.
 But there was a basketball up there.

 ![boomerang replacement][basketball]

 I laughed aloud.
 Amused by storylines unfolding automatically.
 And this one had fractal similarity.
 I mean, this is like the Peanuts' [kite-eating tree](http://peanuts.wikia.com/wiki/Kite-Eating_Tree).
 No writer is necessary.
 These are my thoughts while I bounce my rubber ball along the sidewalk.
 I wonder what will happen tomorrow.
 The story will evolve.
-I could take another humorous turn.
+It could take another humorous turn.

 ---

 The post about the 500 Error did not generate buzz.
 No replies, no tweet impressions, no link clicks.
 Maybe it's because it wasn't anything unexpected.
 The server rejected the submission because it was unacceptable, and that's expected.
+My conclusion was too hasty.

-To narrow down the problem I edit the snippet; reducing the complexity bit by bit, resubmit, and repeat until the submission goes through.
+I began to edit the snippet; hoping to remove the cause of failure.
+Reduce the complexity bit by bit, resubmit, and repeat until the submission goes through.
 The problem was invalid timeline values and too many shapes.
 There is a limit to how complex animations may be.
 That's not surprising, in retrospect.
-Embarassing.
+Reasonable, even.
+Embarassing, nonetheless.

 Now I start with a clean snippet and generate a set of 2d coordinate points.
-Add some random handles, multiply by some random trigometric functions.
+Add some random handleIns and handleOuts, multiply by some random trigometric functions.
 Divide coordinates by a constant value.
 And the result looks like fireworks.
 This is amazing.
-Again I do not know exactly how it works, but to an outsider it might seem designed.
+Again I do not know exactly how it worked, but to an outsider it would seem designed.

 ![burst][burst]